 · Length: 24 units, to be completed in the final year of the Master of Statistics

-· Eligibility: To be eligible to apply, students must have achieved a GPA of at least 6.5 across prior coursework within the Master of Statistics.
+· Eligibility: To be eligible to apply, students must have achieved a GPA of at least 6.5 in the first 48 units of the Master of Statistics.
 Eligibility will also depend on the compulsory courses that students are required to still complete as part of their Masters degree, and specifically whether students have sufficient space in their program.

 · How to apply: Students’ must write a case as to why they want to engage in the course and must have already secured a supervisor

 · Courses the thesis replaces: The courses that the thesis replaces will be determined in consultation with the Statistics Masters convenor and will depend on the background of each student.

 Students who are accepted into the Masters thesis component should contact Robert Clark (Robert.Clark@anu.edu.au) to confirm their study plan for the program.
 Please note that undertaking a Masters thesis does not guarantee entry to a PhD.